youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 `BasicsCodelabTheme` is a way to style Composable functions.
 You'll see more about this in the **Theming your app** section.
 To see how the text displays on the screen, you can either run the app in an emulator or device, or use the Android Studio preview.

 To use the Android Studio preview, you just have to mark any parameterless Composable function or functions with default parameters with the `@Preview` annotation and build your project.
-You can already see a `Preview Composable` function in the `MainActivity.kt` file.
+You can already see a `Preview Composable` function in the `com.example.sky.com.example.sky.com.example.sky.MainActivity.kt` file.
 You can have multiple previews in the same file and give them names.

 ```
 @Preview(showBackground = true, name = "Text preview")